dheniges/about/README.md

 [LinkedIn](https://www.linkedin.com/in/dirk-heniges-10465219)
 [Github](https://github.com/dheniges)

-A most-likely outdated overview of public code fun and work.
+An overview of public code fun and work.

 You'll find me coding in ruby and javascript mainly.
 PHP happens when the need arises :)